Brahvim/TheNerdProject/README.md

 Feel free to remind me about integrating a visual editor into it the day I'm done with this!<br>
 *Go look at the history,* this project actually has been big in the past!

+PS Have a look at [extra `NerdModule`s](https://github.com/Brahvim/NerdExtraModules)!<br>
+You'll find in there, Nerd's ECS and other parts of the framework that are not central.

 Wish me luck if you'd like, and enjoy watching me build this thing that could be in your hands *someday!*

 Thanks :),<br>